-In some cases, such as when an LCL tear fails to heal adequately after nonsurgical treatments have been exhausted, surgery to repair or reconstruct the ligament may be recommended.
+When an LCL tear fails to heal adequately after nonsurgical treatments, surgery to repair or reconstruct the ligament may be recommended.

 Knee Injuries